firefly-cpp/NiaARM/docs/cli.rst

 Mine Association rules on the Abalone dataset (`available here <https://archive.ics.uci.edu/ml/datasets/Abalone>`_) and output them to a csv file.
 We'll run Differential evolution for 30 iterations, logging fitness improvements.
-We set the support and confidence weights (alpha and beta) to 1.
+We selected the support and confidence metrics, their weights will defaulting to 1.

 .. code-block:: shell

-    niaarm -i Abalone.csv -a DifferentialEvolution --max-iters 30 --alpha 1 --beta 1 -o output.csv
+    niaarm -i Abalone.csv -a DifferentialEvolution --max-iters 30 --metrics support confidence -o output.csv

 After running the above command we are prompted to edit the algorithms parameters in a text editor (vi or nano on unix, notepad on windows):